1200 Techniques: History

 Brothers DJ Peril (Jason Foretti) and Kemstar (Simon Foretti) were involved in Australian hip hop, since the early 1980s as pre-teens.
 DJ Peril started with the Island Boys, one of Melbourne's first ever hip hop crews and he was the DJ in a number of different bands: Big Pacific, Rollercoaster, Dub and Reggae, and Blow Sound Unit.

 Peril formed 1200 Techniques in 1997, as producer, percussionist and DJ, with the English-born brothers Nfamas (N'fa) on lead vocals and Kabba Foster-Jones on vocals.
 The Foster-Jones brothers had moved from London to Perth in 1983, they were both in a hip-hop crew, Deadly Fresh, during the mid-1990s before relocating to Melbourne.
 When DJ Peril saw the duo working with another band, he approached them, "I thought they were wasting their talent."
 The group's name references, "the Technics 1200 turntable the name also represents the multi-direction attitude of the group's music."
 Kemstar joined soon after, Kabba then returned to London in 1999.
 Kabba's vocals can still, however, be heard on some of the group's early tracks, "Don't Stop".
 1200 Techniques continued with the three remaining core members, recruiting a drummer for live shows.

 In 2001, 1200 Techniques were signed to an independent label called Rubber Records and they released their debut Extended Play titled Infinite Style.
 The lead single from the EP "Hard as Hell" was released and had a low budget video clip which saw the song receive national recognition on Triple J.

 In April 2002, the band released the single "Karma", the lead single from their debut studio album Choose One.
 "Karma" became a crossover success.
 Choose One was released in June and peaked at number 20 on the ARIA Charts.
 At the ARIA Music Awards of 2002, the group were nominated for five awards, with "Karma" winning ARIA Award for Best Independent Release and ARIA Award for Best Video.
 Also in 2002, the band won Best Debut Artist" and Best Hip Hop Act at the Dance Music Awards.
 The group supported Linkin Park on their 2002 Australian tour that year and headlined their own tour with support by American rapper Princess Superstar.

 Their second album Consistency Theory was released in January 2004, and peaked at No. 38 on the ARIA album chart.
 Three singles were released from the album and all appeared on the ARIA singles chart.
 Following the album's release, the group appeared at the Big Day Out festival in early 2004.
 At the ARIA Music Awards of 2004, the lead single "Eye of the Storm" was nominated for two awards.
 The group went on hiatus in 2005 to allow the individual members to pursue solo work.

-In October 2014, the group broke nearly a decade of silence by announcing the release of a new extended play.
+In October 2014, the group reformed and announced the release of a new extended play.
 After a successful fundraising campaign on PledgeMusic, the band released Time Has Come in January 2015.